 These huge needs come at a time when the health system is on the brink of collapse.
 Half the health facilities have either been partially damaged or completely destroyed by conflict, and health workers have not been paid in the last two years.
 Medicines and medical equipment are in short supply.
 Outbreaks of epidemic and water-borne diseases such as cholera and diphtheria show how precarious public health is in the current situation.

 Without access to basic and obstetric health care, clean water, sanitation facilities, food and shelter, young children and mothers are becoming more vulnerable to infectious and preventable diseases.

 Using a mix of emergency response strategies, UNICEF and its partners are supporting the public health system to prevent its complete collapse and, where possible, to operate at pre-conflict levels.
 In areas with no functioning health centers, integrated mobile teams, community health workers and community midwives go in to screen children and women for malnutrition, diseases and pregnancy-related complications and provide treatment where possible or refer cases to facilities.

-Over 1 million children under 5 years and 723,497pregnant and lactating women received primary health care in this way in 2018.
+Over 2.9 million children and women received primary health care in UNICEF-supported facilities in 2021.